![if !IE]> <![endif]>

-Octopuss supports up to 0 different languages such as in scripts.
+Octopuss supports up to 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.